Peter Sinfield: King Crimson

+Sinfield (far right) with King Crimson in 1972.

 In 1968, Ian McDonald joined Giles, Giles and Fripp, a progressive pop trio consisting of Michael Giles, Peter Giles, and Robert Fripp, who were looking to do more with music than their three-man line-up could manage.
 McDonald let the others know that he was already working with someone who could write lyrics.
 In their primordial form, Giles, Giles & Fripp, augmented by McDonald and ex-Fairport Convention vocalist Judy Dyble, recorded an early version of the McDonald-Sinfield song "I Talk to the Wind", which later became part of King Crimson's repertoire.

 Peter Giles left the group at about this time, to be replaced by Greg Lake, and Sinfield joined around the same time.
 In his own words, "I became their pet hippie, because I could tell them where to go to buy the funny clothes that they saw everyone wearing".
 Sinfield also came up with the name King Crimson.
 Sinfield loved working with the band and, in addition to writing the phantasmagorical lyrics that came to be part of King Crimson's trademark, he also ran the group's light-show and mixed the sound at their concerts, and offered advice on artwork, album design, and other details of the band's releases.
 Sinfield's performance role in the band was limited to occasionally producing sound effects using an EMS VCS 3 synthesizer.

 Fripp became involved with other projects including production work for Septober Energy and Matching Mole's Little Red Record, which left Sinfield with much of the responsibility for the final version and design of Islands including the album jacket.
 The relationship between Sinfield and Fripp became increasingly strained as the band progressed.
 On their fourth album, Islands, Sinfield began exploring new lyrical territory, with more sexual imagery juxtaposed with the languidly surreal title track.
 On 1 January 1972, following a tour of the United States, Fripp told Sinfield he could no longer work with him and asked him to leave the group.